Support to mitigate unemployment risks in an emergency

-The EU's Support to mitigate Unemployment Risks in an Emergency instrument is a temporary support for mitigating the risks of unemployment in emergency situations.
-It was created in April 2020 to help protect jobs and workers affected by the COVID-19 epidemic.
+The EU's Support to mitigate Unemployment Risks in an Emergency (SURE) instrument is a temporary support for mitigating the risks of unemployment in emergency situations.
+It was proposed in April 2020, then approved and adopted in May 2020, to help protect jobs and workers affected by the COVID-19 epidemic.

 It will provide financial assistance of up to 100 Billion in the form of EU loans made available to beneficiary countries on favorable terms.

 The aid is intended to help EU countries better respond to the unexpected increase in public spending on job protection.
 The aim of this aid is also the condition for obtaining it: It must finance the creation or extension of partial unemployment schemes, including for the self-employed.

 The commission has also declared that this new instrument would be “ad hoc and temporary in view of its legal basis.

 Genesis and context of the SURE mechanism

 The idea of it comes back with the eurozone crisis in 2010 and its impact on the population and employment.
 In 2017, the idea of a mechanism which during a crisis, would help countries to manage unemployment is proposed by the Juncker Commission.
 At that time, it consisted of shock absorption.
 The mechanism would have been a European reinsurance helping the national insurance in case of a crisis.
 At that time, the emphasis was made on insurance because for the President Juncker, a country should not decrease unemployment help when the number of unemployed increase.

 The realization of the current mechanism is made by the current President of the European Commission, Ursula Von Der Leyen, who even makes it a priority of her mandate.
 The Objective of this instrument is then to offer protection to citizens but also to reduce the pressure on public finances when a shock occurs.

 In early 2020, the European Commission put the project on the table and wanted to discuss it in the fourth trimester of the same year.
 However, the coronavirus crisis appeared and changed things: it accelerated the discussion of the SURE mechanism.
 During this crisis, many people lost their jobs and, as a consequence, were unemployed.
 In November 2020, the European statistical office, Eurostat, announced a 7.5% increase in unemployment in the European Union and an 8.3% increase for the euro zone.

 This current situation revealed the lack of efficiency in the national system to be able to deal with all these new unemployed people.
 In response to this, the European Commission wanted to accelerate the process of a new framework and put it in place as soon as possible.